ArtiLuca/algorithms-and-puzzles/LeetCode/Best Time Buy Sell Stocks/README.md

 Example 2:
 Input: $prices = [7,6,4,3,1]$
 Output: $0$
-Explanation: In this case, no transactions are done and the $max profit = 0$.
+Explanation: In this case, no transactions are done and the max profit $= 0$.

 ## Solution
 We are told that $1 \le \text{prices.length} \le 10^{5}$ and that $0 \le \text{prices[i]} \le 10^{4}$.